The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Supported colors:

 • default A Google-selected default value.
-Currently black but it may change over time.
+Currently, it is black, but it may change over time.

 • black A black button suitable for use on white or light backgrounds.